Our history and funding

 We’re an independent charity and receive no government funding.

-We’re funded by foundations and organisations whose generosity enables us to find and place governors on school governing boards across England.
+We’re funded by foundations and organisations whose generosity enables us to find and place governors on school governing boards across England and Wales.